The story of Stereophonics' Local Boy In The Photograph

 Despite Local Boy In The Photograph being over 20 years old, the track remains a firm favourite with Stereophonics fans.

-Released in 1997 from the band's debut album, Word Gets Around, the Kelly Jones-penned track tells the tragic story of of a boy who was once known to the Welsh rockers - who comprised of founding members Kelly Jones, Richard Jones and the late Stuart Cable.
+Released in 1997 from the band's debut album, Word Gets Around, the Kelly Jones-penned track tells the tragic story of a boy who was once known to the Welsh band - comprised of founding members Kelly Jones, Richard Jones and the late Stuart Cable.

 Speaking on television program Songbook in 2011, the frontman explained: "I used to play kind of county football […] and there was a kid that used to play right back.
 I got to know him pretty well - he was a really cool kid and he was a good looking kid.
 He was kind of one of those ones that you looked and thought, ‘He’s got it all.’”

 “And then few years later we found out he jumped in front of a train and we were all a bit shocked by it and we read about it in the local paper.
 There was a picture of him smoking a - which I think it was a joint actually.
 And That's the picture they used and it was the 'local boy' in the photograph."

 He added: “I’d never really known anybody our age to do that, to kind of end their life and nobody really knew why he ended his life.
 And when you’re 18 or 19 you’re quite naive and you just write everything down.”

 The Dakota singer continued: “And it was just more about a celebration of his life than was about his death, really, about the kid sitting on the bank drinking, and lots of imagery of the seasons and the clocks going back and I that’s when I found that descriptive writing is what people would stop and listen to really.”

 "And all the friends lay down the flowers

 Sit on the banks and drink for hours

 Talk of the way they saw him last

 Local Boy in The Photograph might be 23 years old, but thanks to Kelly Jones' immortal storytelling, the track is just as pertinent and poignant today.